pghttp/conduit/README.md

 The application assumes cookie authentication--this makes more sense than using something like JWT, since we're controlling both ends of the communication, and there's no need to burden the programmer with handling the token.
 The browser takes care of the cookies, and the web server knows what to do.
-That's not to say that once cannot implement any other auth method--that's down to chosen HTTP architecture and has nothing to do with elm-pghttp.
+That's not to say that one cannot implement any other auth method--that's down to chosen HTTP architecture and has nothing to do with elm-pghttp.
 That's one advantage of this method compared to similar inventions like postgrest: HTTP concerns are isolated to HTTP and work as usual (including compression, content negotiaton, load balancing, etc), while elm-pghttp deals with database concerns (and HTTP doesn't care about those at all).